Pakistani clothing: Wedding dresses

 In Pakistan, the traditional wedding ceremony is celebrated by wearing different clothes in each wedding event.
 Usually, the style and designs of wedding attire vary across different regions from north to the south among different ethnic communities.
 However, in major urban cities such as Karachi, Lahore, Faisalabad, and Rawalpindi, on the occasion of the Rasm-e-Heena (Mendhi), men wear an embroidered Kameez in glittering colours with simple shalwar.
 Up to the wedding day, the bride may wear a yellow or orange kameez, with a simple shalwar, Patiala shalwar, yellow dupatta, and yellow paranda — more commonly in the Punjab region of Pakistan.
 However, in other regions customs vary.
 For example, in the north-west, particularly in the tribal areas, it is customary for a bride to wear Firaq Partug.

 During Baraat and Walima functions, the groom usually wears kurta shalwar or kurta churidar with special sherwani and khussa.
-However, in some regions, including Balochistan, among Baloch and Pashtuns (in the north of the province), and Khyber Pakhtunkhwa province, mostly among Pashtuns and Kohistanis, grooms customarily wear simple, more often white, colour shalwar Kameez and a traditional Baloch Bugti Chappal (in Baloch dominated regions) or Peshawari Chappal in Khyber Pakhtunkhwa and a traditional headwear such as the Pashtun style Patke or a Baloch style turban.
+However, in some regions, including Balochistan, among Baloch and Pashtuns (in the north of the province), and Khyber Pakhtunkhwa province, mostly among Pashtuns and Kohistanis, grooms customarily wear simple, more often white, colour shalwar kameez and a traditional Baloch Bugti chappal (in Baloch dominated regions) or kheri in Khyber Pakhtunkhwa and a traditional headwear such as the Pashtun style Patke or a Baloch style turban.

-In Sindh the wedding clothing are usually cotton white or half white Salwar Khamis for men with white/ajrak/lungee Patko (turban), and embroidered Ajrak or Lungee (shawls) over shoulders, other extra red or pink embroidered chadar over shoulders, traditional "Morh" (Sehra), stick in one hand, "gano" wristband on other and a sword or dagger as well, the shoes are traditional Sindhi Jutti or Sandals.
-The Sindhi bride wear red color heavy embroidered Lehenga Choli/Cholo as wedding dress, with two veils and a lot of jewelries and ornaments.
+In Sindh the wedding clothing are usually cotton white or half white Salwar Khamis for men with white/ajrak/lungee Patko (turban), and embroidered Ajrak or lungee (shawls) over shoulders, other extra red or pink embroidered chadar over shoulders, traditional "Morh" (sehra), stick in one hand, "gano" wristband on other and a sword or dagger as well, the shoes are traditional Sindhi jutti or sandals.
+The Sindhi bride wear red color heavy embroidered lehenga choli/cholo as wedding dress, with two veils and a lot of jewelries and ornaments.

 In Punjab and Karachi, during the event of baraat, grooms may wear traditional sehra on their heads, and brides may normally wear a shalwar kameez.